Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - There is grain all over the image!\
 Some grain is expected on APT images, you can get rid of it by ticking `Median blur`.
 If it is present after, you either didn't enable the noise reduction when recording or the signal was just too weak.
 The latter is most common, grain appears whenever there is crackling during recording.

+- I saw the LRPT signal but got no SNR or SYNC!\
+  - If you received Meteor M2-4, the satellite might have switched the bitrate between this guide's latest commit and your RX.
+At the moment, it's best to use [SDR++](https://www.sdrpp.org/)'s meteor demodulator module then piping the generated .soft file through both LRPT pipelines (for 72k and 80k, in case it switched the bitrate again)
+  - SatDump also currently has an issue with locking onto 80k bitrate LRPT broadcasts, the signal has to get fairly strong to get a proper lock.
+  - If neither of the above apply, the signal was likely just too weak.

 # L-band HRPT reception guide (1.7 GHz)
 - L-band reception is the next logical step after VHF, it is **harder to receive** requiring more **expensive equipment** and more effort making the antenna as well as a **dish** paired with some half decent tracking skills.